 Ideally, for evaluating acid-base status, an arterial blood-gas sample and venous biochemistry profile on blood collected and handled appropriately should be done and interpreted together as indicated under the summary of laboratory detection of acid-base disturbances.
 Biochemical test results associated with acid-base status on a chemistry panel are the following:

-- Low bicarbonate, normal anion gap, high corrected chloride: Supports a bicarbonate loss acidosis, with retention of chloride, e.g. secretory diarrhea in calves.
-This type of acidosis can be primary (e.g. diarrhea in calves) or secondary to a primary respiratory alkalosis (where the kidney excretes bicarbonate and retains chloride, via reducing ammoniagenesis in the proximal tubules [NH4Cl is retained] and decreasing H+-ATPase activity in the distal tubules [with secondary retention of chloride]).
+- Low bicarbonate, normal anion gap, low strong ion difference (or chloride is disproportionate to sodium, i. e. higher): Supports a strong ion or normal anion gap acidosis, with loss of bicarbonate or retention of a chloride-containing acid.
+This type of acidosis can be primary (e.g. secretory diarrhea in calves, proximal renal tubular acidosis in dogs) or secondary to a primary respiratory alkalosis, where the kidney excretes bicarbonate and retains a chloride-containing acid (NH4Cl), via reducing ammoniagenesis in the proximal tubules and decreasing H+-ATPase activity in the distal tubules (with secondary retention of chloride).

 - Anion gap: This should be assessed in conjunction with the bicarbonate and is data that is not provided by standard blood-gas analysis.
-The anion gap principally helps with distinguishing between a primary titration or high anion gap metabolic acidosis and a loss of bicarbonate or normal anion gap metabolic acidosis (can be primary or secondary) as indicated above.
+The anion gap principally helps with distinguishing between a primary titration or high anion gap metabolic acidosis and a normal anion gap or strong ion metabolic acidosis (can be primary or secondary) as indicated above.
 Mild changes in the anion gap should not be over-interpreted.
 The anion gap is a calculation but it means unmeasured anions (which are far more abundant) minus unmeasured cations (which are far less abundant).

 - Renal tests: Because the kidney may be the cause of an acid-base disturbance and is the main organ compensating for a primary respiratory disturbance or correcting for a primary metabolic disturbance, renal test results (urea nitrogen and creatinine) should always be evaluated along with acid-base results (along with urinalysis results, if available).